-- The project mentor schedules a mid-term reflective evaluation session with the students.
-The competence coach can join if the mentor and coach wish to (taking place preferably after the Midterm Presentations, but before March 26th); - Students will have prepared and sent their self-assessment forms (based on Gibbs reflective cycle, see below) to the project mentor, before the actual session; - During the midterm reflective evaluation session, the project mentor discusses with the students the self-assessment forms on reflective practices in order to improve the process and content of the second part of the project; - Students are also required to send their 360° feedback forms to the project mentor.
-The project mentor structures them in one document per student, according to the feedback for each individual team member and sends them back to each individual team member.
-Please, keep in mind that the form is anonymous and should be kept that way. - The project mentor schedules a closing reflective evaluation session with the students by the end of the programme (often on the same day as the closing session/project outcome presentation for the client);
+- The project mentor schedules a midterm reflective practitioner meeting with the students.

-- Students will have prepared and sent their self-assessment forms to the project mentor, before the actual session; - During the closing (reflective evaluation) session, the project mentor discusses the reflective practitioner forms and the achieved results.
+The competence coach can join if the mentor and coach wish to (taking place preferably after the Midterm Presentations, but before April 19th); - Students will have prepared and sent their self-assessment forms (based on Gibbs reflective cycle, see below) to the project mentor, before the actual session; - During the midterm reflective evaluation session, the project mentor discusses with the students the selfassessment forms on reflective practices in order to improve the process and content of the second part of the project; - The project mentor schedules a closing reflective evaluation session with the students by the end of the programme (often on the same day as the closing session/project outcome presentation for the client); - Students will have prepared and sent their self-assessment forms to the project mentor, before the actual session; - During the closing (reflective evaluation) session, the project mentor discusses the reflective practitioner forms and the achieved results.